-In 2023, the Board of Directors convened for six meetings lasting from one to two days and for one video conference.
-It also held a two-day training event.
+In 2024, the Board of Directors convened for seven meetings lasting from one to two days and for one video conference.
 No external consultants were engaged.

 Regulation of responsibilities

 The Board of Directors is responsible for the general direction (strategic leadership) of the business of the Coop Group Cooperative and the Coop Group and oversees operational management of the Group.
 The duties and powers vested in it under Art.
 38 of the Articles of Association correspond to the regulations laid down for joint-stock companies (Swiss Code of Obligations 716a), which are stricter than Swiss law on cooperatives.
 The organizational regulations enacted by the Board of Directors provide for a strict division of responsibilities between the Board of Directors and the Executive Committee in all fundamental matters such as finance, corporate strategy, human resources and organization.
 The Executive Committee has drawn up regulations that define in detail the operational responsibilities of the individual management levels.